 The multi-year Accessibility Plan applies to all the companies, entities and limited partnerships under the Centurion umbrella, including but not limited to Centurion Apartment Real Estate Investment Trust (“REIT”), Centurion Real Estate Opportunities Trust (“REOT”), Centurion Property Associates Inc. (“CPAI”), Centurion Asset Management Inc. (“CAMI”), Centurion Mortgage Capital Corporation (“CMCC”), Centurion Mortgage Services Corporation (“CMSC”), and Centurion Financial Trust (“CFiT”).
 A complete list of all applicable companies, entities and limited partnerships covered by this Plan is available upon request.

 Centurion is committed to meeting its obligations under the Accessibility for Ontarians with Disabilities Act (the “AODA” or the “Act”) and the related Integrated Accessibility Standards Regulations (the “IASR”).
-Building on Centurion’s Accessibility Policy, Centurion is committed to treating all people in a way that allows them to maintain their dignity and independence.
+Building on Centurion’s Accessibility Customer Service Policy, attached as a PDF document at the bottom of this page, Centurion is committed to treating all people in a way that allows them to maintain their dignity and independence.
 We believe in integration and equal opportunity.
 Centurion is committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility.

 As part of Centurion’s commitment to meeting its obligations under the Act, we have developed a multi-year plan which outlines our strategy to prevent and remove barriers and meet the AODA requirements.